briannajeanne/ChIP-seq/README.md

 - Intermediate files that are not used for later analysis are not removed.
 Consider creating a cleaning script for this purpose.
 - Ensure that all required tools are installed and accessible in the system's PATH.

-Feel free to customize the script according to your specific requirements or integrate it into your bioinformatics workflow.